hydrogenbond007/website/blog/2022-05-xx-evm/index.md

 First, the model construction and weight loading could be performed prior to the user providing inputs, reducing the latency between inputs and outputs.
 Moreover, this initial setup phase could be performed once and paused, and then resumed multiple times for different inputs, saving the work of re-executing the shared setup.

-## Reduce memory
+## Fixed Memory Requirements
 Prior to continuations, when a zkVM program took twice as many cycles, it roughly doubled the runtime and _also_ roughly doubled the memory requirements.
-With continuations, memory requirements largely depend on segment length rather than total program length, saving memory and ending this doubling heuristic for memory requirements.
+With continuations, memory requirements depend on segment length rather than total program length, so that programs of arbitrary execution length require a fixed amount of memory to run.

 # Continuations and Bonsai

-Continuations are a powerful tool, but there are still a number of rough edges to using them easily and efficiently.
-We are rapidly developing and expanding the set of tools RISC Zero offers to enable boundless zero-knowledge computation, and I want to mention some of our further work to realize the full potential of continuations.
+Continuations are a powerful tool.
+We want to simplify the complexities of continuations, and zero-knowledge proofs more generally, as much as possible.
+To this end, we are working on Bonsai, and so here I want to mention a few of the complications we expect [Bonsai] to simplify.

 For one, while there is the potential for substantial latency gains through parallelization, orchestrating the distribution of a program's segments is not built in to the zkVM code.
+For another, we do not currently use recursion to simplify receipt management.
-Also, when using continuations each segment produces its own receipt.
+That is, when using continuations each segment produces its own receipt.
 We have included functions that confirm that these receipts all stitch together properly and jointly prove the full program; nevertheless, currently, for a complete proof using continuations, each of these receipts must be provided to the verifier in order for the proof to be valid.

 We are working on [Bonsai], which we believe addresses these challenges and more.